-Besides quality millinery supplies, Millinery Hub offers services for both milliners and hat wearers like hat repair, alterations, restoration, baseball cap alterations and repair, custom dyeing, custom colouration, and more…
+Besides quality millinery supplies, Millinery Hub offers services for both milliners and hat wearers like hat repair, alterations, restoration, baseball cap alterations and repair, custom dyeing, and more…

 Hat Repair and Alterations

 If your hat needs some TLC, I just may be able to help.
 There are many things on a hat Lindsay can repair.

 - Reshape a dented hat

 - Add trims and embellishments